If you want to stay in The Philippines permanently, there are six main ways to do it.

 As I said before, The Philippines has an extremely generous tourist visa policy.
 You can extend your tourist visa in 2 or 6-month increments more-or-less indefinitely.
 It is advisable that you leave the country every once in a while, though, as I’ve noticed, the immigration officials tend to give people a bit of a hard time after a year of extensions.
 The 2-month extensions can be done at any Bureau of Immigration branch office.

 Long Term Stay Visa Extension (LSVVE)

-The 6-month visas need to be done at fewer offices.
+The 6-month visas can be done at fewer offices.
 It seems like it’s up to the discretion of the office manager whether or not they will grant this visa.
 That means you’ll need to check with your local office before trying to get this visa.
 It’s important to note that once you’ve been in the country longer than 6 months, you will need an exit clearance in order to leave.

 After three years you do need to leave the country but you can come back the same day and keep extending your new tourist visa again.

 Currently, only citizens of the United States, Germany, and Japan are eligible for the 6 months long term stay visitor extension (LSVVE)